 - ½ cup freshly grated parmesan cheese

-- Position a rack in the center of the oven and preheat the oven to 375ºF.
-Slice off the top of the head of garlic to expose some of the cloves and peel of as many outer layers of the garlic as possible.
+- ROAST: Position a rack in the center of the oven and preheat the oven to 375ºF.
+Slice off the top of the garlic to expose the cloves.
 Drizzle with olive oil and salt and pepper.
-Wrap the garlic in a piece of aluminum foil, place the foil on a baking sheet and roast in the oven for 40-45 minutes until the garlic is done.
-Let cool before removing cloves from paper.
+Wrap garlic head in foil, place on a baking sheet, and roast for 40-45 minutes or until garlic is tender.
+Let cool before squeezing.